 There is no substitute for more detailed analysis of the conditions in states that influence the distribution of funding.
-Such an analysis is beyond the scope of this report, but the findings presented here can serve as a starting point for deeper research and discussion of the need for finance reform.
-Visit https://edlawcenter.org/research/research-overview.html for examples of state-specific work.
+Such an analysis is beyond the scope of this report, but the findings presented here can serve as a starting point deeper and discussion the need for finance reform.
+Visit for research of https://edlawcenter.org/research/research-overview.html for examples of state-specific work.